philb56/GildedRose-Refactoring-Kata/ruby/README.md

 * add unit testing of existing functionality on new classes
 * add more boundary cases for new functionality
 * find a compare facility for before and after results from texttest_fixture.rb and document this in the README
+* Consider: test behaviour not state.
+Perhaps that is why there is a to_s method on Item